© Luchschen | Dreamstime

 The aloe plant itself is packed with water and contains significant amounts of vitamins B, C, and E, as well as folic acid.
 Plus, it’s a good source of polyphenols, a type of antioxidant that can inhibit the growth of harmful bacteria.

-We already know that aloe vera is effective at soothing sunburns, but it can also help heal both minor and post-surgery wounds.
+We already know that aloe vera is effective at soothing sunburns, but it can help heal both minor and post-surgery wounds.
 One study found that women whose C-section wounds were dressed with 100 percent fresh aloe vera gel for 24 hours after surgery showed significant improvement in healing compared to the control group.

-Daily aloe vera use can also greatly improve the symptoms of those living with mild-to-moderate plaque psoriasis.
+Daily aloe vera use also can greatly improve the symptoms of those living with mild-to-moderate plaque psoriasis.
 A recent study found that aloe vera may be more effective than the prescription cream triamcinolone acetonide.

 HOW TO USE ALOE VERA

-Aloe vera is commonly applied or consumed via a topical ointment, tonic or supplement.
+Aloe vera is commonly applied or consumed via a topical ointment, tonic, or supplement.
 But which form is best for the condition being treated?
 Follow these general guidelines.

 Apply aloe vera gel/topical ointment directly onto skin for:

 Drink aloe vera juice according to your doctor’s instructions for:

 Aloe vera juice should be refrigerated immediately after purchasing to ensure a long shelf life.

 Aloe vera supplements often can be used in place of the juice for most of the benefits mentioned above (except for hydration).
 Follow the manufacturer’s instructions or consult your doctor.